Rajeshaligeti/Editkaro.in/README.md

 - Resolved issues with the "Get a Quote" button.

 ### Rajesh Aligeti:
-- Refined and rewritten content for multiple sections to improve clarity and engagement.
+- Rewrote and refined multiple sections of the Editkaro.in website, including headings, descriptions, and testimonials, to improve clarity and engagement.
+- Ensured all textual elements were consistent with the brand's voice and messaging, maintaining a professional tone.
+- Focused on delivering clear, concise, and engaging content to enhance the overall user experience.

 ## Challenges